 The curriculum is distinguished by the Department of Safety Science, a specialized program that prepares students for additional study at the university level.
 Normal subjects are progressively enriched with specialized subjects toward students' continuation of their studies at Japan's elite and highly selective national universities.
 In addition, the Senior High School earned the designation of Super Global High School from the Ministry of Education, Culture, Sports, Science and Technology in 2014.
-The school is dedicated to preparing students to serve as global leaders by having them refine their project-based studies, which focuses on cultivating students' ability to explore the world around them, while conducting graduation thesis research on topics such as global society and business.
-As long as they meet the minimum requirements, students are eligible for Kansai University under an internal advancement program.
-Starting during the eleventh-grade year, classes are organized on the basis of humanities and science tracks as well as course of future study (grouping together students who plan to pursue their studies at Kansai University or a national university) according to their future plans and grades.
+The school is dedicated to preparing students to serve as global leaders by having them refine their project-based studies, which focus on cultivating students' abilities to explore the world around them, while conducting graduation thesis research on topics such as global society and business.
+As long as they meet the minimum requirements, students are organized on the basis of humanities and science tracks as well as course-of-future study (grouping together students who plan to pursue their studies at Kansai University or a national university) according to their future plans and grades.